 Available 24 hours a day, 7 days a week, 365 days a year, AWP is staffed with trained counselors to confidentially discuss purchase viagra etc from canada your needs openly.
 Please call 1-800-343-3822 to speak with an Intake Counselor about your situation and the available resources to meet your unique needs.

 What is an EAP?

-Is EAP counseling really confidential?
+Is EAP counseling free trial of viagra really confidential?

 Yes, it is confidential.
 Your EAP therapist is bound by ethical and legal guidelines of confidentiality.
 The only limits of confidentiality are those imposed by law.
 If you have any specific questions about confidentiality, talk with your counselor or contact Customer Service.

 What kinds of problems do you deal with?

 Our counselors are experienced professionals who can help with personal, family and workplace problems.
 Some examples are work-related stress, substance abuse, relationship or marital conflict, parent/child conflict, depression, anxiety, unresolved grief, domestic violence.
 In addition, counselors can help with referrals to doctors and to legal and financial resources.